almostearthling/when-command/README.md

 A more general discussion about contribution can be found [here](https://help.github.com/articles/using-pull-requests/).
 Otherwise, just submit an issue to notify a bug, a mistake or something that could just have been implemented better.
 Just consider that the applet is intended to be and remain minimal in terms of code and features, so that it can stay in the background of an user session without disturbing it too much.

+There is additional documentation that might be useful for contributions:

+* [TRANSLATE.md](share/doc/when-command/TRANSLATE.md) contains some hints on how to use the tools described below for localization
+* [PACKAGE.md](share/doc/when-command/PACKAGE.md) describes how to package **When** for Debian and Ubuntu.

 ### Localization